NanorJ/2D-Unity-Game/2D-Character-Controller-master/README.md

 To learn how to use it check out our video on 2D Movement which can be found on our [YouTube Channel](http://youtube.com/brackeys).

-The script is based on the one provided by Unity as part of their Standard Assets.
+The script is based on the one provided by Unity as part of their Standard Assets  .